wearefrank/frank-runner/README.md

 ## Frank2Example4

-Example usage of Maven, custom views and a very small web application, see the custom menu items at top of the Frank!Console menu.
+Example usage of Maven, custom views and a very small web application.
+See the custom menu items at top of the Frank!Console menu.
 Better example Frank! configuration or web application files are appreciated.
 Please create a pull request, an issue or send an email with your improvements.